solidsense-sdamaj/Solidsense-connect-gateway/README.md

 * create a new folder mender-cert in poky/meta-cip-sr-common
 * copy and rename the generated public.key ~/solidsense-connect/signing-private-keys to meta-cip-sr-common/mender-cert/artifact-verify-key.pem

-=> Install librairies and apps:
+=> Install required packages:

-Preference to use Ubuntu 20.4 or Debian 10 equivalent to build images:
+ `Preference to use Ubuntu 20.4 or Debian 10 equivalent to build images `

 * for Ubuntu 20.4:
  ```shell
 sudo apt update